julenpardo/moodle-local_resourceexporter/doc/files/create_zip.php.txt

  * been passed (login, enrolled in the course), to have always a value that we know in advance will be assigned (true/false;
  * the file object is more susceptible for possible errors).
  *
+ * If someone is trying to download contents from course=1, that is, the home page, it will be redirected to the home page, since
+ * the no contents can be downloaded (and the created zip file will be marked as corrupt).
+ *
  * @param int $courseid The id of the current course.
  */
 function create_zip_and_redirect_to_download($courseid) {